The children have had another busy and successful week!

-Saffron's PE days this term are Monday and Thursday.
+Saffron's PE days for next week are Monday and Thursday.

 | Autumn 1: | Autumn 2: | Spring 1: | Spring 2: | Summer 1: | Summer 2: | |